murex/EventStormingJournal/the-1-hour-event-storming-book/README.md

 You can find the latest version by clicking on the latest build in the [workflow page](https://github.com/murex/EventStormingJournal/actions/workflows/bookdown.yml)

 The next page has a section at the bottom where we can download a zip of the book. (see [Where does the upload go](https://github.com/actions/upload-artifact#where-does-the-upload-go) for more details).

+## How to fix build failing

+1. First, try to remove your changes, and see if it still works.
+2. If it works, then add you content little by little until you spot the thing that breaks.
+    - I once just had to re-type the same text!
+Some weird character encoding  issue caused a YAML parsing error
+3. If this does not work, try running it on linux (docker or podman), as the error messages are clearer

+### Latex error

+Here is a page with debugging tips specific to latex pdf generation: https://yihui.org/tinytex/r/#debugging

 ## What is RMarkdown?